What Is the Main Cause of TMJ?

 We very likely do!
-Koala® Center for Sleep & TMJ Disorders has many locations throughout the states of Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Koala® Center For Sleep & TMJ Disorders has many locations throughout the states of Illinois, Indiana, Missouri, Texas and Wisconsin.
 To find the location nearest you, please visit our Locations page.
 And once you’ve found that location, feel free to call us at that location’s number.
 Alternatively, you can call us at (855) 977-0400.
 We’ll answer as many of your questions as we can over the phone and then invite you in for a consultation so we can answer the rest of your questions.
 In your consultation, we’ll help you get to the bottom of your case of TMJ disorder.

 We look forward to speaking with and seeing you soon!